 Women Make History

-The second display case features a map of New Yorker women throughout the state.
+The second display case featured a map of New Yorker women throughout the state.
 It includes women from all walks of life, such as Gertude Ederle who was not just the first woman to swim the English Channel 1926; her time of 14 hours and 39 minutes was faster than the five men who swam it before her!
-Also featured is a book about Harriet Tubman, images of Eleanor Roosevelt, and stories about the work done in Seneca Falls where a dedicated group organized the fight for rights of all women.
+Also featured were a book about Harriet Tubman, images of Eleanor Roosevelt, and stories about the work done in Seneca Falls where a dedicated group organized the fight for rights of all women.

-Around the corner by the Library entrance, the display cases tell the stories of everyday women as portrayed in The Industrial Bulletin.
-This magazine was published by the Department of Labor, and is a glimpse into the day in the life of working women in the 1940’s.
-The display features articles about the fight for equal pay for equal work, the need for engineers, and reports on the activities that constituted a typical day of one woman.
+Around the corner by the Library entrance, the smaller display cases told the stories of everyday women as portrayed in The Industrial Bulletin.
+This magazine, published by the Department of Labor, provides a glimpse into the day in the life of working women in the 1940s.
+The display featured articles about the fight for equal pay for equal work, the need for engineers, and reports on the activities that constituted a typical day of one woman.

 Exhibit curated by Stephanie Barrett